bazelbuild/bazel/site/en/concepts/platforms.md

 # Building with Platforms

 Bazel has sophisticated support for modeling [platforms][Platforms] and [toolchains][Toolchains].
-Integrating this into real projects requires coherent cooperation between project and library owners, rule maintainers, and core Bazel devs.
+Integrating this with real projects requires careful cooperation between code owners, rule maintainers, and core Bazel devs.

-This page summarizes the arguments for using platforms and shows how to navigate these relationships for maximum value with minimum cognitive overhead.
+This page summarizes the purpose of platforms and shows how to build with them.

-**In short**, the core APIs are available but the rule and depot migrations required to make them work universally are ongoing.
-This means you *may* be able to use platforms and toolchains with your project, with some work.
-But you have to explicitly opt your project in.
+**tl;dr:** Bazel's platform and toolchain APIs are available but won't work everywhere until all language rules, `select()`s and other legacy references are updated.
+This work is ongoing.
+Eventually all builds will be platform-based.
+Read below to see where your builds fit.

 For more formal documentation, see: